Joseph Francis McGrath

 Joseph Francis McGrath (March 1, 1871 – April 12, 1950) was an Irish-born American prelate of the Catholic Church.
-He served as Bishop of Baker City from 1919 until his death in 1950.
+He served as bishop of the Diocese of Baker City in Oregon from 1919 until his death in 1950.

 Biography

 Early life and education

 Joseph McGrath was born on March 1, 1871, in Kilmacow, County Kilkenny, to James and Margaret (née O'Farrell) McGrath.
 He was confirmed by Francis Moran, then Bishop of Ossory and later the cardinal archbishop of Sydney.
 After completing his classical education, he studied philosophy at St Kieran's College, Kilkenny.

 McGrath was sponsored to study for the priesthood for the Diocese of Springfield in Massachusetts by Bishop Patrick Thomas O'Reilly, who sent McGrath to complete his theological studies at the Grand Séminaire in Montreal.